HEVAWEB/emse-laparo-dashboard/doc/GUIDE.md

 #### Share something across apps?

-Since all apps can access the `app.py` module namespace, if you need an asset in multiple apps (let us say a logo for instance), you can define it in `app.py` and import it in every app where it is needed.
+Since all apps can access the `app.py` module namespace, if you need an asset in multiple apps (let us say a logo for instance), you can define it in `app.py` or **even better, in a third file in the `apps/` folder** and import it in every layout where it is needed.

 ### How to deploy a dashboard